datanav/docs/DTLReferenceGuide.rst

          about the parts.

        | Use this function instead of ``apply`` if you use ``hops`` inside
          the transformation rule.
-This is required so that dependency tracking can work.
+This is required so that `dependency tracking <concepts.html#dependency-tracking>`_
+         can work.
 Calling ``apply`` on a rule that contains ``hops`` or ``apply-hops`` is not allowed.